DriftyMcSlidey/Starfield-Autosaver/README.md

 Download Python and install it.
 (Testet with Version 3.9+) https://www.python.org/downloads/

-Download the starfield_autosave.py from here
+Download the starfield_autosave.py and starfield_autosave.bar from here

 # Start with:
-python3 starfield_autosave.py
+python starfield_autosave.py

+OR

+starfield_autosave.bat [MOUSECLICK]

 # Notice
 Required Pyhton_Modules should be installed automatically.